mikolajroszak/qsp-protocol-node/README.md

       id: !!str "0x60463b7Ee0c3D33deF3A05313597B1300F6dE62B"
       keystore_file: !!str "./keystore/default.json"
     ```
-1. Set the environment variable `ETH_PASSPHRASE` to the passphrase of your account
+1. Set the environment variable `ETH_PASSPHRASE` to the passphrase of your account.
+Note that your password may **NOT** contain
+quotes (double or single).
+The safest approach to verify whether your password matches what you have set is to check
+the value of `ETH_PASSPHRASE`.
+In a terminal, type:
+    ```
+    echo $ETH_PASSPHRASE
+    ```
+If the output matches your original password, the latter is correctly set.
+Otherwise, launching the audit node will fail.
 1. Whitelist the address using the [whitelist command](https://github.com/quantstamp/qsp-protocol-audit-contract#commands)
 1. Transfer some Ether to the account (for Ropsten, use a Ropsten faucet)